Water Soluble 'Peel and Stitch' Patterns

 What is visible mending?

-Visible mending is when you use bold colours and decorative stitches to mend something.
-It celebrates that you took the time to fix something by hand instead of throwing it away - which is something to be proud of!
+Visible mending is when you use bold colours and decorative stitches to fix something.
+It celebrates that you took the time to fix something instead of throwing it away - which is something to be proud of!

 Visible mending also celebrates the life and story of an object.
 Sometimes we mend clothing because it has sentimental value and reminds us of a specific person or time in our lives.
 Lovingly fixing it up pays tribute to those memories.